 All high school students are invited to join us on Wednesdays from 7-9 p.m. in the Youth Room for STAY.
 Each week we break open topics of current issues in the lives of teenagers in an interactive yet relaxed setting so we can grow in relationship with our God and each other.
-The night always includes opportunity for fellowship, prayer, and praise and worship.
+The night always includes fellowship, prayer, and praise and worship.

 This is a gathering of six area parishes, geared to the youth but open to everyone, held on the fourth Wednesday of the month (September-May) in our Worship Space.
 Guest speakers begin the evening with a brief talk on various topics followed by time for Adoration with praise and worship music led by a full band and an opportunity to receive Reconciliation.
 Every XLT closes with Benediction and a social (snack included!)

 Each spring, 6th, 7th, and 8th grade students test their knowledge at this annual social that raises funds for our youth ministry retreats and events.
 Snacks, fun, and facts abound!
 Past themes include Hollywood, Game Night, and Superheroes.

 This retreat welcomes eighth graders into the church by helping them experience God and His love.
 Through high-energy games, skits, songs, personal sharing, participation in the sacraments, prayer, and a series of talks given by high school students, the participants are encouraged to have fun and take one step deeper into their faith journey.
 The weekend offers the opportunity to experience God’s love on a more personal level and share that love with those around them.
 Well-trained high school students give talks and lead small groups, helping the participants find ways to welcome God into their everyday lives.